-The gift is the largest ever received by Missouri seminary and among the largest grants ever awarded by a foundation to a seminary in the United States, according to a joint press release.
+The gift is the largest ever received by the Missouri seminary and among the largest grants ever awarded by a foundation to a seminary in the United States, according to a joint press release.

 The money will be used to strengthen the school’s long-term financial viability and includes $4.5 million to be disbursed over the next three years to provide additional operating revenue and assist Eden in the repayment of outstanding debt.

 Contingent upon Eden’s ability to make financial strides during the initial three-year period, the foundation will provide up to $13.6 million in additional support, which will be used, in part, to retire all outstanding debt.

 The Deaconess Foundation was created in 1997 from proceeds of the sale of the UCC’s DeaconessHospital in St. Louis and focuses its support on organizations associated with the church and those helping to preserve and improve the health of children in stressed neighborhoods.